 - Unsubscribe rate.
 It shows how many users clicked the unsubscribe link to opt-out of your email campaigns.
-A normal unsubscribe rate is around 0,05%, so when it rises above that level, check your email sending frequency, quality of content, or get your emails more personalized.
+An average unsubscribe rate is around 0,05%, so when it rises above that level, check your email sending frequency, quality of content, or get your emails more personalized.

 Let’s move on to the statistics SendPulse provides.

-When you create and send campaigns in SendPulse, you get a report full of useful data — opens, clicks on the link, the clicks map, and opens by the device.
+When you create and send campaigns with SendPulse, you get a report full of useful data — opens, clicks on the link, the clicks map, and opens by the device.